fResult/Just-Systems-Design/exercises/13_design-twitch-api/README.md

   => FollowState (FOLLOWING or NOT_FOLLOWING)
 ```

-This endpoint will be called when the user presses the "Follow" / "Unfollow" button.
+This endpoint will be called when the user hits the "Follow" / "Unfollow" button.

 > [!note]
 > We haven't yet handled how to know what the user's follow state is.\